 means "meat".
 According to the owner the famous artist like to eat meat such as this.

 While we were eating we learned that there was a customer celebrating his birthday so me and Kenichi soon bonded with the other patrons over a few beers and we began chatting in a blend of English and Japanese, mostly Japanese.
 Much to my surprise I'm more able to hold a conversation this year than I was last year despite that I often feel like pulling my hair while studying at home.

-After dinner and a few beers, all of which Kenichi very generously treated me to, we began to walk back to Kenichi's apartment.
+After the dinner and a few beers, all of which Kenichi very generously treated me to, we began to walk back to Kenichi's apartment.
 On our way there he asked if I had ever visited the Osaka Tenman-gū, one of the oldest shrines in Osaka.
-I still hadn't so he led me over to it's gates and told me that it's very old and with an illustrious history.
-Due to the late hour it was closed of course but I decided to visit it tomorrow before my trip to Mount Kōya.
+I still hadn't so he led me over to it's gates and told me

-bed and I finally got some much needed rest.
+With that we returned to the apartment where Kenichi's wife Yumiji was waiting up for us and we spent the rest of the evening chatting about everything imaginable before we all went to bed and I finally got some much needed rest.
 While I'm certainly not ancient by any stretch of the word I'm not in my 20s either anymore and scaling two peaks in succession after not sleeping properly for three days does take it out of me.

-Tomorrow I'm off to Mount Kōya, the headquarters of Shingon Buddhism (lit.
-"True Word Buddhism") in Japan and the place where Kūkai sits in eternal mediation and I will also spend the night at the Shojoshin-in, one of the oldest temples on Mount Kōya.
+Tomorrow I'm off to Mount Kōya, the headquarters of Shingon Buddhism in Japan.
+It's the site where the famous monk Kūkai sits in eternal mediation, praying for world peace.
+I will spend a night there at the Shojoshin-in, one of the oldest temples on Mount Kōya.
 This practice is called shukubō

 Until tomorrow I wish you all peace and happy travels!